jeyu54217/Notes/README.md

   | Afternoon  | 1.Place A 2.Place B | 1.Place A 2.Place B  | 1.Place A 2.Place B 3.Place C |
   | Night | 1.Place A 2.Place B | 1.Place A 2.Place B  | 1.Place A 2.Place B 3.Place C |

-  also return how it would render as a table
+  also, return how it would render as a table, also, return csv file,
   ```
 - Public Transportation
   ```